NaoCoding/NTNU_CP2_2024_bot/Update_log.md

 2024.03.20 [Update] change the command format of hw0102.
 2024.03.20 [Reboot] reboot and update bot.
 (Offline for 26 minute) 2024.03.21 [Bug] found format bug at hw0102 main c file,
-              leading wrong output and return wrong answer. (fixed at 2024/03/21)
+              leading wrong output and return wrong answer. (fixed at 2024/03/21) 2024.03.21 [Branch] Create a branch for testing features.
 ```